Korea International Cooperation Agency: Multilateral cooperation

 Multilateral systems provide the best prospects for an inclusive process to set the "rules for international conduct" and a forum to promote values important to Korea, including democracy, human development and social justice.
 To promote aid effectiveness and harmonize with the international community, KOICA is continuing to strengthen its network with multilateral organization through contributions, joint programs, joint evaluation of projects, and joint training courses.
 By collaborating with multilateral organizations, so called "multi-bi assistance", KOICA expects to diversify ODA delivery channels.
 Grant aid represents over 60% of multilateral assistance.

 Global Disease Eradication Fund

 As an innovative measure to draw attention on the global issues such as poverty and diseases, the government of Republic of Korea established the 'Global Disease Eradication Fund' for the purpose of eradicating infectious diseases in low income countries.

 Since September 2007, every international flight ticket departing from Republic of Korea has donated 1,000 won(KRW) to this fund.

 Global Disease Eradication Fund cooperates with International Organizations, Non-Governmental Organizations and social activists.
 And those are used to support infectious diseases maternal- child health projects in sub-Saharan Africa.

 Overseas Offices

+KOICA operates 46 offices around the world.
+Below is a list of those country offices: